harvard-dce/le-dash/README.md

 configuration that exercises only the `flake8` environment.
 That way you can easily click from the `flake8` warning to the precise line of code it's complaining about.

+### Cacheing

+The caching layer uses redis and  django-redis-cache to cache responses from banner and elasticsearch.

+Defaul redis host:port is the standard `localhost:6379`.
+To use a different host:port set `REDIS_LOCATION` in your `.env`

+To disable cacheing set `DISABLE_CACHE=1` in your `.env`

+To Test that redis is running, type in the shell and wait for reply:

+    $ redis-cli ping
+    PONG